 Devi Talab mandir

-Devi Talab Mandir is among the top Hindu temples and is located in the city of Jalandhar, Punjab.
+Devi Talab Mandir is among the famous religious places to visit in Punjab and is located in the city of Jalandhar, Punjab.
 Devoted to Goddess Durga, the temple receives thousands of pilgrims every year.
 It is regarded as one of the 51 Shakti Pithas connected to Maa Sati.
 An ancient temple of Goddess Kali is located next to the main Devi Talab Mandir.

 The ancient pond, which is more than 200 years old, is revered by Hindu worshippers and is one of the major attractions.